stephandoc/stephandoc.github.io/_pages/about.md

 Research Topics
 ======
-My research covers several areas within political sociology and sociology of education:
+My research covers topics in political sociology and the sociology of education:
 - Potential effects of ethnic "diversity" on social cohesion
 - Opinion polarization
 - Family socialization of political attitudes
-- The role of educational aspirations in educational inequalities
+- Ethnic educational inequalities and educational aspirations

 Methods Focus
 ======
-I focus on quantitative methods, including descriptive work and causal inference.
+I focus on arbitrating between statistical methods and applied research.

-I am fond of encompassing descriptive methods.
-Social scientists have a wealth of data available, but often easy questions such as "has society polarized?" are surprisingly hard to answer.
-One reason is that there are few studies that combine various data sources.

-Furthermore, I advocate the use of current causal inference methodology, including clearly defined causal research questions, flexible estimation methods and causal graphs.
-While the recent experimental turn in sociological methods greatly increased our causal knowledge, big sociological questions require an approach to adapt the experimental logic to large scale observational data.
-Approaching these questions will never be as straightforward as analyzing clear cut experimental data.
-However, inferring causal knowledge from observational data involves comparing estimates that would occur under different causal models.
+I advocate for state-of-the-art causal inference methodology, including clearly defined causal research questions, flexible estimation methods and the usage of causal graphs.
+The experimental turn towards survey experiments has thus far mainly provided answers to causal questions on the micro level, and large-scale societal interventions guided by social scientific interest are often unfeasible.
+Thus, answering big sociological questions require causal inference from observational data.
+In my opinion, promising approaches to that effect include the emulation of randomized trials with observational data and the comparisons of estimates that would occur under different causal models.

+I am fond of an encompassing descriptive methodology.
+I believe that the wealth of data and computing power that is now available to social scientists allows us to approach descriptive questions such as "has society polarized?" in novel ways, pooling various data sources and using a multitude of indicators, while also maintaining an eye for the details of specific cases.
+This allows us to answer descriptive questions in a more definitive way.